smped/snakemake_hic/README.md

 This workflow is built around v3.0.0

 - Data must be placed in `data/raw/fastq`
-    + Each sample/replicate needs to go in a separate folder
+    + Each sample/replicate needs to go in a separate folder.
+Use the test dataset as a guide.
+    + Delete the test data once you have placed yours in the correct folder
 - Edit `config/samples.tsv` to reflect the sample names and file names.
     + Data is assumed to be paired, so only one file needs to be listed per directory
 - Edit `config/config.yml`